 Donations are welcome to cover ongoing TSG project costs.

-Please email us at firstname.lastname@example.org for information on donating to support our ongoing permaculture work.
+Please email us at firstname.lastname@example.org for information on donating to support our ongoing permaculture work and creative platform.

 Please notify us if you can’t attend so we can re-allocate your place